Home Data TensorFlow Machine Learning Cookbook - Second Edition

 How it works...

 TensorFlow provides all the tools for us to get started with numerical computations and adding such computations to our graphs.
 This notation might seem quite heavy for simple matrix operations.
-Remember that we are adding these operations to the graph and telling TensorFlow what tensors to run through those operations.
-While this might seem verbose now, it helps to understand the notations in later chapters, when this way of computation will make it easier to accomplish our goals.
+Remember that we are adding these operations to the graph and telling TensorFlow which tensors to run through those operations.
+While this might seem verbose now, it helps us understand the notation in later chapters when this way of computation will make it easier to accomplish our goals.

-Now we must learn about the other operations we can add to a TensorFlow graph.
+Now, we must learn what other operations we can add to a TensorFlow graph.

 Getting ready

-Besides the standard arithmetic operations, TensorFlow provides us with more operations that we should be aware of.
-We need to know how to use them before proceeding.
+Besides the standard arithmetic operations, TensorFlow provides us with more operations that we should be aware of and how to use them before proceeding.
 Again, we can create a graph session by running the following code:

 import tensorflow as tf